Woodburn, Oregon: Old Believers

 Woodburn is home for a sizable community of Russian Orthodox Old Believers.
 This Christian traditionalist church had escaped religious prosecution from the post-revolution Russia and moved to the United States from Turkey in the 1950s.
 Its women wear traditional long skirts and scarfs, and its men wear beards.

 Also present in the city are communities of Russian Molokans, Doukhobors and recent refugees from the former USSR: Ukrainian and Russian Pentecostals and Baptists.

 Mexican immigration

 In the 1950s, Mexican immigration to Oregon began to increase.
-Woodburn became a destination that accumulated immigrant farmworkers, and was a place where Mexican workers were caught in sweeps during a federal initiative called Operation Wetback, which returned about one million illegal immigrants to Mexico.
+Woodburn became a destination that accumulated immigrant farmworkers, and was a place where Mexican workers were caught in sweeps during a federal initiative called Operation Wetback, which returned about one million undocumented immigrants to Mexico.
 Immigration of Mexicans to Woodburn continued to increase through the 1980s, when Latinos made up about 2.5 percent of Oregon's population.
 By the early 21st century, 59% of the population of Woodburn was Latino, with a mix of first-generation immigrants and long-term residents.